Do you need a Dog Bite Lawyer Tampa?

 A dangerous, aggressive, temperamental dog is like a loaded gun, especially when it is allowed access to people other than the owner.
 If an owner fails to adequately tether the dog and keep you out of harm’s way, the results can be catastrophic, especially for a young child bitten by a dog.

 It is next to impossible for an injured person to sort through all the legal details and insurance companies bank on their ability to convince you that they know best how to reach a proper settlement.
 Before you agree to anything, call us.
-Choose a Winters & Yonker personal injury lawyer in Tampa.
+Choose a Winters & Yonker Tampa Dog Bite Lawyer.
 They are trusted by Tampa residents to settle even the toughest dog bite cases and will give you the help and advice you need to win your case.

 When is the Owner Responsible for Dog Bites?